 Dutch Heritage Preservation

 A conservation board since the 1920s works hard to protect the town against anything that could jeopardize its unique and special character.
-They don’t want to let go the town’s disposition with increasing tourism and development.
+They don’t want to let go of the town’s disposition with increasing tourism and development.
 The National Trust protects Dragør’s beautiful 18th-century yellow houses with thatched roofs.
 The old buildings are well-preserved, some transformed into museums, restaurants, and cafes.

 The board continuously endeavors to get Dragør added to the UNESCO World Heritage Sites.